phenixphp/phenix-docs/src/guide/filesystem.md

 # Filesystem

-Phenix provides the `Phenix\Facades\File` facade, which is based on the [File](https://amphp.org/file) package, it provides an abstraction layer and non-blocking file access solution that keeps your application responsive.
+Phenix provides the `Phenix\Facades\File` facade, which is based on the [File](https://amphp.org/file) package.
+It provides an abstraction layer and non-blocking file access solution that keeps your application responsive.

 ## Read

-You can read a file using the `get` method, which takes the file path as an argument.
+You can read a file using the `read` method, which takes the file path as an argument.

 ```php
 use Phenix\Facades\File;